 Many lesson plans from The National First Ladies' Library.

-Sites for information on Washington, Lincoln, Truman, Eisenhower, Kennedy, Nixon, Carter, and Reagan can be found at History Lesson Plans and Resources.
+Sites for lessons on Presidents Washington, Lincoln, Roosevelt, Truman, Eisenhower, Kennedy, Nixon, Carter, Reagan, Bush, and Obama can be found at History Lesson Plans and Resources.

 White House Home Page